frapplecat/moonup/README.md

 ![beyond the moon](readme-images/beyond-the-moon.png)

-* The beyond the moon section will briefly expand on what else moonup can show people and provide dates and locations or some upcoming events.
+* The beyond the moon section will briefly expand on what else MOONup can show people and provide dates and locations of some upcoming events.
 * This section will be updated as events are completed and when new events are added through the year.

 <br>